otmanm/ai-agent-guardrails-kit/README.md

 ## Credit

 Yuru Kusa, and his project [cc-safe-setup](https://github.com/yurukusa/cc-safe-setup).
-A stranger who got the design right, and gave it away.
+A Japanese builder who got the design right, and gave it away.

 ## License